Watchin' God Book One - Listed Alphabetically

 http://www.dot.state.ak.us/amhs/

 The cost of driving through Canada makes a trip on the ferry worth considering.
 First, there is the $300 per person per vehicle that one must have to cross the border.
-Then there is the gas prices, which seems to be about 25% higher than the US.
+Then there is the price of gas over the 2200 miles (Bellingham WA to Anchorage AK), which seems to be about 25% higher than the US.
 Besides, I'm saving the trip through Canada for last.
 Of course, you might choose to take the ferry home after the busy vacation in Alaska.

 Sleeping arrangements on the ferry are several: if you can afford it, and can get one, there are cabins (expect to make reservations a year in advance!); there is an open deck with heaters in the ceiling and deck loungers, bring your own sleeping gear (I bought an air mattress and a blanket, then gave it to someone who was boarding at the terminal where I disembarked); bring a tent and set it up on that same deck; the auditorium has seats that people use during the day, and sleeping on the floor is allowed.

 The ferry makes several stops at towns along the coast.
 There will be time for you to take a little tour of the area.
 If you want to spend the night at a port, you can do that and simply catch the ferry the next day.
 It might be a good idea to discuss that plan with an employee.
-I didn't make a stop, but I have heard it can be done.
+I didn't stop overnight, but I have heard it can be done.

 When you arrive in Valdez - pronounced Val-DEEZ, visit a little.
 I haven't been there since 1973, so don't know much about what you will find.
 I do remember Thompson Pass from my senior trip.
 Beautiful waterfalls!
 The sun streaming through the moss-covered trees in the woods is a picture that will forever be etched in my memory.
 (As will the looks of the folks in the restaurant after our class of 9 with a few chaperones piled in, hungry as bears and smelling like the same!)
 Here is a nifty post. https://matadornetwork.com/trips/valdez-coolest-town-never-heard/